How Long Does a DUI/DWI Stay On Your Record?

 In California, for example, it’ll stay on your driving record for 10 years.
 After that, it’ll just fall off like any other traffic violation.

 A DUI will affect your car insurance rates for as long as it is on your driving records.

 DUI and Legal Consequences

-- Jail time — On the first offense, a person with a DUI conviction may serve anywhere between 24 hours and up to a year behind bars.
-Law enforcement will sanction repeat offenders with longer jail time that can last up to 3 years.
+A DUI conviction may result in between 24 hours up to a year behind bars on the first offense.
+Repeat offenders can receive longer jail time that can last up to 3 years.

-- Ignition Interlock System — This device disables the car engine if alcohol is detected in your breath.
-Currently, it is mandatory in 31 states for people convicted with a DUI.
+This device disables the car engine if alcohol is detected in your breath.
+Currently, it is mandatory in 31 states for people convicted of a DUI.

 What if I Get Multiple DUIs?

 If you get multiple DUIs, you will likely face license suspension.